Asana vs Monday.com for Project Management 2026: Which One Is Actually Worth Your Money?

 Security & Compliance

-Both offer solid security: SOC 2 Type II, GDPR compliance, two-factor authentication, and SSO on higher tiers.
-HIPAA compliance is available on Enterprise for both.
-Monday.com's IP restriction and audit logs are accessible at lower price points than Asana's equivalent, which helps compliance-focused teams that aren't quite at Enterprise scale yet.
+Both platforms offer enterprise-grade security: SOC 2 Type II, GDPR compliance, two-factor authentication, and SSO on higher tiers.
+HIPAA compliance is available on Enterprise plans for both.
+Monday.com's IP restriction and advanced audit logs are accessible at lower tiers than Asana's equivalent features, which is a nice advantage for compliance-focused teams that aren't quite at Enterprise scale yet.

-For regulated industries like healthcare or finance, both can meet requirements — but Enterprise tier is the baseline either way.
+For highly regulated industries like healthcare or finance, both platforms can meet requirements — but you'll need Enterprise tier either way.

 Winner: Tie